LightForm-group/matflow-user-documentation/workflows.md

 It might however be more appropriate to save results to files instead.

+In addition to passing variables directly, tasks can read parameters from (and save to) various file formats including json and HDF5.

+An example of passing variables via json files is given in [pass_as_json.yaml](pass_as_json.yaml).
+MatFlow writes the input parameters into a json file `js_0_act_0_inputs.json`, and the output into a file `js_0_act_0_outputs.json`.
+These file names are generated automatically, and MatFlow keeps track of where the various parameters are stored.
+So if any parameters saved in json files (or passed directly) are needed as input for another function, MatFlow can pass them directly or via json as specified in the task schema.
+An example is given of both combinations.

+The particular variables names used to pass parameters using json/HDF5 depend on which language is being used.
+For example using MATLAB uses this syntax `inputs_JSON_path`, `outputs_HDF5_path` instead of the python equivalents `_input_files` and `_output_files` See the MTEX examples for more details.

 ## Writing a workflow
 A workflow is just a list of tasks, which are run like this